Back to Blogs

 Indonesian Recruitment Market Survey

-• Publish Date: Posted almost 11 years ago
+• Publish Date: Posted over 11 years ago

 The global economic crises that hit the world in 2008 pushed Indonesia in to the corporate spotlight.
 As world economies plunged in to recession, Indonesia’s economy continued to grow thanks largely to a strong domestic market.
 As a result, Indonesia receives a great deal positive press coverage, enticing many established companies to increase their growth plans and many more to establish a new presence in Indonesia.